espocrm/documentation/user-guide/text-search.md

 Provides an ability to perform a much faster and comprehensive text search.

 Full-text search can be enabled for a specified entity type at Administration > Entity Manager > Edit specific entity type > Full-text search.
 Running rebuild is required.

-Note: MySQL 5.5 doesn't support full-text search for InnoDB tables.
-5.6.4 and later versions do support.
+Run from CLI: `php rebuild.php`.

 Full-text search is always applied in Global Search (for entity types with enabled full-text search).